solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 Apache Spark is a popular in-memory parallel processing framework aimed at boosting the performance of big-analytics workloads.
 Azure Synapse Analytics provides deep integration into the power of Apache Spark by establishing metadata definitions of Spark cluster properties and configurations, also known as a Spark pool.
 It is important to note that defining Apache Spark pools within Azure Synapse Analytics yields no additional cost.
 Apache Spark in Azure Synapse Analytics will only incur charges once an instance is provisioned.
 An instance of a Spark pool is provided on-demand once a session is established, such as when executing a cell in a notebook.
 Once a session ends, the supporting infrastructure is automatically de-provisioned.
 In this task, we will leverage the Knowledge center to explore sample data with Spark.

 1. Return to the **Knowledge center** and select **Use samples immediately**.
-Select **Explore sample data with Spark**.
+Next, select **Explore sample data with Spark**.
 Finally, select **Use sample**.

 2. Notice that the sample opens as a *Notebook*.
 However, there are some similarities to the SQL script editor, such as the need to bind the notebook to a resource (in this case, the *SampleSpark* cluster deployed in the sample).
 However, you must also ensure that the notebook *Language* is set correctly (2).
 Lastly, note that a billable Spark session has not started, as Apache Spark pools also follow the serverless model.

     ![Understanding Apache Spark pools and notebooks.](./media/apache-spark-notebook-sample.png "Apache Spark Knowledge center example")

 3. Select **Run all** in the upper left-hand corner of the notebook.
-Just like the Serverless SQL pool, Azure locates Spark cluster nodes to serve the new session.
-This takes roughly two minutes.
-The Spark cluster will exist for the lifetime of the session, until its inactivity timeout limit is met.
+Similar to the serverless SQL pool, Azure locates Spark cluster nodes to serve the new session; this takes roughly two minutes.
+The Spark cluster will exist for the lifetime of the session until its inactivity timeout limit is met.
 During the lifetime of the session, you are billed.

 4. Note the completion messages that are returned as the cells complete.
 This sample uses NYC cab data from Azure Open Datasets, analyzes the data, and displays it.